bam241/opra_sims/README.md

 recipes are saved in files that describe their use.
 The input files are also saved as `[user_description].py` in this directory.

+The recipes contain some made up values to "track" important nuclides from other recycle studies.
+This is documented via comments in the file `recipes_100ppt.py`.
+These would need to be fixed before drawing any conclusions from fuel cycle transitions to recycling.

 ## output

 The simulation databases should all be housed here because the analysis